 Although, how could the experience of the Russian Federation be useful in this context?
 Some doubts are cast upon it with regards to the explicit recognition of this country as a main threat of the Common Foreign and Security Policy in Europe.
 Russia has demonstrated during its transition period from a soviet system different models dealing with a balance between security and fundamental freedoms in constitutional adjudication.
 It evolved from taking a more liberal approach during the establishment of the Constitutional Court of the Russian Federation in the early 1990s to a more conservative model in its modern case-law.
 The main argument of the paper was put in the title by rephrasing Dworkin's famous metaphor on rights as trumps.
-Constitutional adjudication as a guiding institution of the Russian legal system is characterized by overestimation of weight, which is attached to public interests.
-Moreover, when being
+4 Constitutional adjudication as a guiding institution of the Russian legal system is characterized by overestimation of weight, which is attached to public interests.
+Moreover, when being viewed as analogous to playing cards security is not even seen as a trump, but rather as a joker which is able to justify any wide interference with most fundamental individual freedoms.
+In this sense, the case-law of Russia can be relevant for the difficult strategic goal-setting of Europe itself, which faces such powerful internal enemies as right-wing populism and the denial of the fundamental values of liberal democracy.
+Thus, the aim of this paper is to provide an analysis of security as a legitimate aim in constitutional adjudication in Russia.

-1 BARAK AHARON, Proportionality: constitutional rights and their limitations, Cambridge: Cambridge University Press, 2012; Jackson Vicki C./Thushnet Mark (eds.)
+Barak Aharon, Proportionality: constitutional rights and their limitations, Cambridge: Cambridge University Press, 2012; Jackson Vicki C./Thushnet Mark (eds.)
 Proportionality: new frontiers, new challenges, New York: Cambridge University Press, 2017; Francisco Urbina J., A critique of proportionality and balancing, Cambridge: Cambridge University Press, 2017.